erql/spec-regular-expressions/README.md

 A: it is ignored

-TODO: special cases to cover
+TODO:
-      maybe, with introduction of negative queries (e.g. `A!BC`) the match search should be restarted
+    Maybe, with introduction of negative queries (something like `D[M!D]*U` -- mousemoves, but `!` NOT mousedowns) the match search should be restarted, and current Observable should error
+    Maybe, matching should restart with this new emission.
+This behaviour could be explicitly defined via some syntax addition.

 - down$ emits once again after up$

-A: the observable will complete with up$ event, expression needs to be wrapped into `(` ... `)*` to listen to another cycle of down-move-up events
+A: the observable will complete with up$ event, expression needs to be wrapped into a group with repeat `( ... )*` to listen to another cycle of down-move-up events

 - down$ or up$ completes or errors

 A: output errors

-- down$ emits twice before up$

-A: capturing group observable errors, completes and root observable emits again

 ---